isso-comments/isso/docs/community.rst

 Isso-adjacent Projects
 ----------------------

+* A Webmention receiver and publisher, has a plugin to integrate with Isso: `Bussator`_
 * A plugin for `Grav CMS`_ to integrate isso comments: `grav-plugin-jscomments`_
 * A `Pelican theme supporting isso comments <https://github.com/Lucas-C/pelican-mg>`_
 * A `Sphinx extension to integrate isso comments <https://github.com/sphinx-notes/isso>`_